Krystian19/billet_tasks/README.md

 to make it almost not noticeable.

-If by "updates" you mean just running code migrations (creation of tables, adding new columns, etc..), you may face issues if consumers are currently interacting with the tables/columns you are using.
+If by "updates" you mean just running code migrations (creation of tables, adding new columns, etc..), you may face issues if consumers are currently interacting with the tables/columns you are actively updating.

 We can deal with that issue by making sure that migrations are executed before the code that makes use of said migrations is deployed, thus greatly minimizing the window for potential issues.